AnbuShogunate/Side-Project/README.md

 # Side-Projects
-open SimpleCalculator.jar to run to program (not virus) open calc -> src -> calc -> CalcFrame.java in a notepad or eclipse etc to view the source codes.
+Open SimpleCalculator.jar to run to program (not virus).
+Open the following folder and find the source codes (.java) in a notepad for the SimpleCalculator program. calc -> src -> calc -> CalcFrame.java